 - Simone Kenyon

 Into The Mountain will develop throughout the year informed by the projects exploratory workshops, outdoor education programme, mountain leader traineeships, talks and meets within the Cairngorms National Park, Moray, Aberdeenshire and the central belt of Scotland.
-It culminates in a site specific performance journey presented within the Cairngorm mountain range in SPRING 2019 for a live audience and an audio trail made accessible via this project website.
+It culminates in a place-sensitive performance journey presented within the Cairngorm mountain range in May 2019 for a live audience.

-Through working directly within the unique environment of the Cairngorms plateau and with woman+ living within the communities of the National Park, Into The Mountain celebrates woman’s+ encounters with mountainous environments, addressing both historical and current perspectives of gender and access in relationship to the Scottish landscape.
+Through working directly within the unique environment of the Cairngorms plateau and with woman living within the communities of the National Park, Into The Mountain celebrates women’s encounters with mountainous environments, addressing both historical and current perspectives of gender and access in relationship to the Scottish landscape.

-All aspects of the project are informed, created and delivered by woman.+
+All aspects of the project are informed, created and delivered by women.

 Simone Kenyon ~ lead artist, choreographer, researcher and project initiator

 Claricia Parinussa, Caroline Reagh, Keren Smail and Petra Söör ~ dancers and performers